Vulcaine/BLAST_public/README.md

 # Control structures

-Control structures are a bit different than in other languages to make the code more readable and simple.
+Control structures are a bit different than other languages to make the code more readable and simple.

 ## if statement